RetroCraft/master-tracker-v1/beta-gate-2/keys.md

 Using this, theorists were able to manipulate each row of stones in order to obtain a new string of text.

-**The first stone:** Translating the stone to text gave "a c e g i k".
-A Caesar cipher was then used in order to "add two", transforming the text into "c e g i k m".
+**The first stone:** Translating this stone to text gave "a c e g i k".
+A Caesar cipher was then used in order to "add two" as the paragraph above said, transforming the text into "c e g i k m".
 It was clear here that most of the letters were repeated and could be discarded except for "m".<br>
 **The second stone:** Stone translated into "z w t q n k".
 Similar to the previous stone, a Caesar cipher was used but this time rotating the letters by -3, transforming the text into "w t q n k h".
 Once again, the pattern could be seen and "h" was left over. <br>
 **The third stone:** Stone translated was "a b d g k p".
 Once again using a Caesar cipher, but instead this time incrementing by 1 for each following letter, transformed the text into "b d g k p v". "v" was the only letter left over after discarding the repeats. <br>
 **The fourth stone:** Stones translated into "ab ef ij mn qr uv".
 Following the guide to "skip two letters," the cipher for this stone was found to be another Caesar cipher with a +4 rotation. "ef ij mn qr uv yz" was the new result, leaving only "yz" after deleting the repeats.<br>